dfo-mpo/graphish/ui/README.md

 ## Running/Stopping the Docker Container for the UI

 1. Navigate to the `graphish` folder.
+2. Start the database containers: `docker-compose up --build nlp neo4j show` (must be running before step 3)
-2. Start the ui: `docker-compose up -d --build ui` (may take 15-20 minutes the first time)
+3. Start the ui: `docker-compose up -d --build ui`
-3. Stop the ui: `docker-compose down`
+4. Stop the ui: `docker-compose down`

 ## Navigating the User Interface